wenzf/opendata-sg/README.md

 - 1: when the request arrives, an index file is read from the database.
 This contains the timestamp of when API was requested the and the number of entries (`total_results`) per API.
 If the last query was longer ago than `DATA_UPDATE_INTERVAL_TIME_IN_MS`, continue in step 2, otherwise, step 3b
 - 2: request to the API.
 Update the index file.
 If `total_results` from the response matches the entry in the index file, continue with step 3b, otherwise, step 3a.
 - 3a: The data from the API from the previous step is converted into the internal data structure and saved in the database.
-The response is then sent to the client
+The response is then sent to the client.
 - 3b: Content is retrieved from the database and sent to the client.

 ## Development and deployment